-As a homeowner in North Florida and beyond, you know your AC vents leaking water is an alarming sign.
-Mold growth, property damage and costly repairs can quickly result from this problem if you don’t address water leaks right away.
+As a homeowner, seeing AC vents leak water is alarming.
+Mold growth, property damage, and costly repairs can quickly result from this problem if you don’t address it right away.
 But why do your AC vents leak water in the first place?

 Let the Gainesville HVAC experts at A+ Air Conditioning explain more about what causes your air conditioner vents to leak, and learn troubleshooting options to remedy the situation.